-Hawaii Public Holidays 2017
+Hawaii State Holidays

 There are some holidays celebrated in Hawaii that are not federally recognized.
 Hawaii considers Good Friday a holiday with many offices and businesses closed.
 Prince Jonah Kuhio Kalanianaole Day is celebrated on March 26 each year.
 The day is celebrated with festivals and parades in honor of the Prince’s efforts to improve the lives of the Hawaiian people, especially the passage of the 1920 Hawaiian Homes Commission Act which provided homesteads for native Hawaiians.

 Public employees receive paid holidays as a benefit, but there is no legislation that requires private employers to provide paid holidays.
 Private employers are not required to pay more than the employee’s regular rate if they work on a holiday, although an employee who works more than 40 hours in any week is eligible for overtime.
 If the business closes on the holiday, the employer is not required to pay the employee for the time they do not work.